peterlaursen/abf/products/README.txt

 What's new in next version?
 ===
+* Implemented a SIGINFO handler.
+We see what file is currently been converted + how many sections are available.
 * Pulseaudio is now supported.
 * Fixed various resource leaks to do with sqlite3 handles.
 Nothing would have gone wrong in ordinary operations, but if a bug should appear, the handles were not freed properly.